 About this Plan Policy The first two tabbed sections include general information about the Plan and Emergency Response Policy.

-Quick guide to emergency response This is a one-page summary of the key steps in emergency response.
-Identify and assess incident severity These numbered and colour-coded tabs form a user manual, with step-by-step information on 'who-what-when' for each stage of emergency response.
-2 Notify mien ior each stage of emergency response.
-Establish command and control Manage the emergency Manage the recovery 6 Improvement actions
+ck guide to emergency oonse This is a one-page summary of the key steps in emergency response.

+0 Identify and assess incident severity Notify These numbered and colour-coded tabs form a user manual, with step-by-step information on 'who-what-when' for each stage of emergency response.

+(3) Establish command and control

+(3) Manage the emergency ,

+Manage the recovery

+6 Improvement actions